seigfrieds/OurCity/docs/sprint-1/sprint1.md

 This is because we felt that there was less importance towards them as it was just using mocking tools.
 To make up for that and to ensure quality, we put more emphasis on the integration tests.

-Can access the coverage report file at [/server/coveragereport/index.html](/server/coveragereport/index.html) (screenshot below).
+After running the report generation command (see [/server/README.md](/server/README.md) for instructions), you can access the coverage report file at `/server/coveragereport/index.html` (screenshot below).

 ![Backend coverage report](/docs/sprint-1/images/backend_coverage.png)